elowskya/github-pages-workshop/_projects/project1.md

 ## Overview

-Katy's site was one of the first websites that I was asked to build.
-She had been teaching classes for years and decided that she wanted another avenue for clients to connect with her.
+This site was one of the first websites that I was asked to build.
+The client had been teaching classes for years and decided that she wanted another avenue for clients to connect with her.

 ## The Design Process